UNIVERSE-HPC/course-material/high_performance_computing/hpc_openmp/02_intro_openmp.md

 }
 ~~~

-You'll want to compile it using a standard compiler such as `gcc`.
+You'll likely want to compile it using a standard compiler such as `gcc`, although this may depend on your system.
 To enable the creation of multi-threaded code based on OpenMP directives, pass the `-fopenmp` flag to the compiler.
 This flag indicates that you're compiling an OpenMP program:

 ~~~bash
 gcc hello_world_omp.c -o hello_world_omp -fopenmp